-The Foundation is recognized as an organization which is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code (the "Code") whereby only unrelated business income, as defined by Section 512(a)(1) of the Code, is subject to federal income tax.
+The Foundation is recognized as an organization which is exempt from federal income tax under Section 501(c)(3) of the Code whereby only unrelated business income, as defined by Section 512(a)(1) of the Code, is subject to Federal income tax.

 The Foundation's policy is to record a liability for any tax position taken that is beneficial to the Foundation, including any related interest and penalties, when it is more likely than not the position taken by management with respect to a transaction or class of transactions will be overturned by a taxing authority upon examination.
-Management believes there are no such positions as of June 30, 2013 and 2012, and accordingly, no liability has been accrued.
+Management believes there are no such positions as of June 30, 2014 and 2013, and accordingly, no liability has been accrued.

-Generally the IRS may examine a tax return for three years from the date it is filed.
-At June 30, 2013, tax years ended June 30, 2010, 2011 and 2012 remained open for possible examination by the IRS.
+Generally the Internal Revenue Service (the "IRS") may examine a tax return for three years from the date it is filed.
+At June 30, 2014, tax years ended June 30, 2011, 2012 and 2013 remained open for possible examination by the IRS.